 Anyone overseeing network security must be aware of the legal implications of forensic activity.
 Security professionals need to consider their policy decisions and technical actions in the context of existing laws.
 For instance, you must have authorization before you monitor and collect information related to a computer intrusion.

 There are also legal ramifications to using security monitoring tools.
-Digital Forensics is a relatively new discipline to the courts and many of the existing laws used to prosecute computer-related crimes, legal precedents, and practices related to digital forensics are in a state of flux.
+Digital Forensic is a relatively new discipline to the courts and many of the existing laws used to prosecute computer-related crimes, legal precedents, and practices related to digital forensics are in a state of flux.
 New court rulings are issued that affect how digital forensics is applied.

 The site lists recent court cases involving digital forensics and computer crime, and it has guides about how to introduce computer evidence in court and what standards apply.
 Forensic investigators need to collect the evidence in a way that is legally admissible in a court case.
 Increasingly, laws passed that require organizations to safeguard the privacy of personal data.
 It is becoming necessary to prove that your organization is complying with computer security best practices.